Moon (2009 film): Sequels

-Jones released a follow-up film, titled Mute, which serves as a spiritual successor to Moon.
-It was released on 23 February 2018, as a Netflix exclusive.
-In the film, on a TV broadcast of a court trial, Sam Bell and several of his clones are all seen in the courtroom, identifying themselves in an "I'm Spartacus" allusion.
+Moon is the first installment in Jones's sci-fi "Mooniverse" saga, three loosely-connected stories that take place in a shared future.
+The second, Mute (2018), is about a mute bartender searching for a missing woman.
+In it, a TV broadcast of a court trial can be seen, in which Sam Bell and several of his clones are shown in the courtroom identifying themselves in an "I'm Spartacus" allusion.
 A third installment, Madi: Once Upon a Time in the Future, was released as a graphic novel in 2020.